sauran-a/dbt_course_practice/README.md

-Welcome to your new dbt project!
+Welcome to my new dbt project for dbt course!

 ### Using the starter project